San Antonio is a city on the rise, but we haven’t forgotten our rich heritage. Come explore the Missions National Historical Park, our crowning jewel.

 The southernmost mission in the park, Mission Espada was established in 1731 and boasts the best-preserved segment of the area’s original irrigation system that was used to bring water to the fields.
 In 1826, a fire destroyed most of the mission buildings at Espada, with only the chapel, granary, and two of the compound walls remaining.
 Today, part of the original irrigation system still operates: the Espada aqueduct and dam.
 Guided tours of the property are available every first Saturday of the month.
 Self-guided walking tours are available during park hours.
+Don’t miss the newest installation near Espada, the massive Arbol de Vida, or Tree of Life that displays the personal stories and tales of San Antonio locals.
 And, visitors should note the unusual door and stone archway – they make for great photos!

 Mission San Antonio de Valero (the Alamo)